-Trained in languages and linguistics, Kay Rosen realized in the nineteen seventies that what most interested her about anguage had to be expressed visually, so she left academia and started over as a “self-taught” artist from square one.
+Trained in languages and linguistics, Kay Rosen realized in the 1970’s that what most interested her about language had to be expressed visually, so she left academia and started over as a “self-taught” artist from square one.
 Drawing on her linguistic background, she began an exploration of the intersection of meaning and structure in language through pictorial means: color, materials, scale, composition, typography, and graphic design.
-Her investigation in to alternative functions of language continues until today.
-More can be learned about her at www.kayrosen.com.
+Her investigation into alternative functions of language continues today.